Roshgar/MobileHybride/README.md

 # Functionalities

+### Register
+To access any part of the application you need to have an account
+### Log in
+To access any part of the application you need to be logged in
+### Home Page
+On the home page you have 4 buttons:<br/>

- ### UserPage
+### User Page
 On the user profile page, the user can modify his userName and level in case the information needs to be updated.
 ### Locations
 On the locations page, users can view the location names, and click on various locations to view more detailed information.
- #### Location
+### Location
 Once on a specific location page, users can signal themselve as en route to location, which then adds them to a list of users serving to display itineraries from all users coming to said location.
+### Display Users

+### Add Marker